gpeterson406/Greenwood_Book/_book/01-preface.md

 really experienced R users "know" functions without having to check other resources.
-After we complete this basic introduction, Chapter \@ref(chapter2) begins doing more sophisticated things with R, allowing us to compare quantitative responses from two groups, make some graphical displays, do hypothesis testing and create confidence intervals in a couple of different ways.
+After we complete this basic introduction, Chapter \@ref(chapter2) begins doing more sophisticated things with R, allowing us to compare quantitative responses from two groups, make some graphical displays, do hypothesis testing \index{hypothesis testing} and create confidence intervals in a couple of different ways.

-\indent You will have two downloading activities to complete before you can do anything more than read this book^[I recorded a video that walks through getting R and RStudio installed on a PC available in the digital version [here](https://montana.techsmithrelay.com/J1Ww).
-If you want to see them installed on a mac, you can try [this version](https://www.youtube.com/watch?v=GFImMj1lMRI).
+\indent You will have two downloading activities to complete before you can do anything more than read this book^[I recorded a video that walks through getting R and RStudio installed on a PC available in the digital version [**here**](https://montana.techsmithrelay.com/J1Ww).
+If you want to see them installed on a mac, you can try [**this version**](https://www.youtube.com/watch?v=GFImMj1lMRI).
 Or for either version, try searching YouTube for "How to install R and RStudio".
 ].
 First, you need to download R. It is the engine that will do all the computing for us, but you will only interact with it once.
 Go to http://cran.rstudio.com and click on the "**Download R for...**" button that